-Having a good accountant means that you can focus on your paid contracting time, and leave the boring back-end stuff to them.
+Having a good accountant means that you can focus on growing your business, and leave the boring back-end stuff to them.

 Your accountant will make sure that all your expenses are correctly claimed and your income correctly declared so that you are paying not only the right amount of tax - but also the least amount of tax you need to.